JoshVanL/nixos/README.md

 - `/machines` root machine configurations.
 - `/modules` modules used by the machines.
-- `/scripts` scripts used to install a machines.
+- `/apps` runnable apps, used for installing and managing machines.
 - `/pkgs` software packages that are not in nixpkgs.
 - `/overlays` overlays for nixpkgs.